eshanks16/katacoda-scenarios-1/troubleshooting/step2.md

 Now, we're ready to do some troubleshooting on one of our pods in the cluster.

 Someone in our organization has unsuccessfully deployed a new container to the cluster but needs your help in fixing it.
-First lets find the container with the issue that is running in the default namespace
+First lets re-deploy the container from the Kubernetes manifest they provided us named `kuard-1.yaml.
+Deploy the container.

+`kubectl apply -f manifests/kuard-1.yaml`{{execute}}

+Now check the status of the container.

 `kubectl get pods`{{execute}} This will list the pods in the default namespace.